 false

-The Researcher Development Unit offers a curated selection of rotating skills-focused workshops to complement our flagship programs for EMCRs.
+The Researcher Development Unit offers a curated selection of rotating skills-focused workshops to complement our career development programs and our funding and awards.
 These workshops extend our training suite with specialised insights and practical skills.
-These offerings are scheduled periodically and may change from year to year.
+These offerings are scheduled periodically and will be updated throughout the year.

 Presenting with Impact